PythonSerious/speakerapi/README.md

 ### Local PC instructions
-first of all this isnt really meant for PC, its meant for RPI. go into main.py and replace IPHERE with 127.0.0.1 in main.py
+first of all this isnt really meant for PC, its meant for RPI. go into main.py and replace IPHERE with 127.0.0.1 (line 137) in main.py

 ### RPI instructions
-go into main.py and replace IPHERE with your RPI's locak network address.
+go into main.py and replace IPHERE (line 137 in main.py) with your RPI's locak network address.